soutamo/TA-mailclient/README.md

 TA-mailclient includes the following new features:

-- Added support for Python 3
+- Added support for different stanza name and used mail_user
-- Added six 1.15.0
+    - NOTE: The one must add mail_user parameter into inputs.conf!
-- Upgraded Splunk SDK to 1.6.14
+- Added some views to check status
-- Fix CI/CD tests to work for POP3 on v7.3, fix testing
-- Added Fix for working with Zips and docx with python2/python3
-- Added support for indexing emails from additional folders when using IMAP

 ##### To Do

 - Add attachment file hash to Splunk
 - Add support for doc / ppt / pptx
+- If mail_user is not defined use stanza_name as mail_user (no need for convert old stanzas)

 ##### Known issues